DeepakVadgama/java-interview/topics/core/jvm-internals.md

 ### Compressed pointers

-- 32 bit references can address 4GB, while 64 bit can reference
+- 32 bit references can address 4GB, while 64 bit can reference 2^64 bytes (though limited by OS/RAM on the machine).
-- Though having 64 bit reference for every object increases memory usage.
+- Having 64 bit reference for every object increases memory usage.
 JVMs use [compressed pointers](https://wiki.openjdk.java.net/display/HotSpot/CompressedOops) to address this issue.
 - Basic idea is to store 32-bits per reference and then add to a base address to find final 64-bit address.
+- Flag: `-XX:+UseCompressedOops`.
+Latest versions of 64-bit Java have this argument by default.
 - Addresses upto 4gb untranslated.
 - Addresses 4gb to 28gb, remove 3bits, because Java has 8 byte word aligned, thus 3 bits need not be stored.
 - Important because Java has more references.
 In C++ memory layout follows struct layout.
-- Java 8 has JVM args, +XX:ObjectAlignmentInBytes=16 for heap between 32gb and 64gb
+- Java 8 has JVM args, `+XX:ObjectAlignmentInBytes=16` for heap between 32gb and 64gb.

 ### String interning